TabarekAyad/CMPD_Traffic_Stops/README.md

 # CMPD_Traffic_Stops
-Investigating traffic stops conducted from 2016 t 2017
+Investigating traffic stops conducted from 2016 to 2017